pruthamodak/Visual_Analytics_Vast22_2/README.md

 ## Approach Overview

-Chosen Task - Challenge 2: Patterns of Life
+### Chosen Task - Challenge 2: Patterns of Life
 - Real world relatability
 - Daily patterns and differences
 - Traffic and its applications
 - Activity trajectories

+### Tech stack
+- Bokeh
+- Dash
+- Python
+- Plotly

-Four tabs were created on Bokeh, each indicating different aspect of data.
+### Four tabs were created on Bokeh, each indicating different aspect of data.
 While 3 of the aspects were visualised using bokeh, the other was visualized using Dash.

 The 4 aspects are as follows:
 1. Overview of the Engagement city.